No win, no fee brachial plexus compensation claims

 What is the usual brachial plexus injury recovery time?

-Mild brachial plexus injuries can heal often without treatment, but severe injuries may require surgery to regain function of the arm or hand.
+Mild brachial plexus injuries can heal often without treatment, but severe injuries may require surgery to regain the function of the arm or hand.

 Severe cases can also lead to people being left with a flailing arm, with no control over movement and debilitating pain, or needing amputation if surgical reconstruction is unsuccessful.
 The severity of a brachial plexus injury is usually classed in one of four groups.
 They are: